rootwork/rootwork.org/hugo/content/blog/2014-04-29/index.md

 slug: 'join-me-devsigner-conference-portland-may-designers-developers-join-forces'
 aliases:
   - /p/140429

+# For the post as it appears in lists.
+summary: >
-description: 'Devsigner is celebrating the cross-overs, the multi-disciplinarians, the coders who paint and the designers who send pull requests --- and those who want to develop some new left-right brain skills.' # For SEO and social media snippets.
+  Devsigner is celebrating the cross-overs, the multi-disciplinarians, the coders who paint and the designers who send pull requests -- and those who want to develop some new left-right brain skills.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'Devsigner is celebrating the cross-overs, the multi-disciplinarians, the coders who paint and the designers who send pull requests --- and those who want to develop some new left-right brain skills.' # For the post in lists.
+  Devsigner is celebrating the cross-overs, the multi-disciplinarians, the coders who paint and the designers who send pull requests -- and those who want to develop some new left-right brain skills.

 draft: false
 featured: false